 Benefits of Sports Massage

 - Increase nutrients to muscle

-Give some of these a go as learning to manage muscle soreness will make your training a lot more enjoyable, comfortable and will also prevent injuries occurring so let’s kick that muscle soreness in the butt!
+Give some of these a go as learning to manage muscle soreness will make your training a lot more enjoyable, and comfortable and will also prevent injuries from occurring.
+So, let’s kick that muscle soreness in the butt!

 BSc Hons Sports Therapy MSST